joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 Flash Player requires policy files to be transmitted using the same protocol that the attempted connection wants to use.
 For example, when you place a policy file on your HTTP server, SWF files from other domains are allowed to load data from it as an HTTP server.
-However, if you don’t provide a socket policy file at the same server, you are forbidding SWF files from other domains to connect to the server at the socket level.
+However, if you don't provide a socket policy file at the same server, you are forbidding SWF files from other domains to connect to the server at the socket level.
 In other words, the means by which a policy file is retrieved must match the means of connecting.